 Q: What treats can I give my rabbit?

-A: Strawberry tops, pieces of strawberry, small piece of banana, kale, yougurt chips are all good!
+A: Strawberry tops, pieces of strawberry, small piece of banana, and kale are all good!
 Stay away from sunflower seeds with the shells on them as these shells can get stuck in the GI tract.
 Carrot is okay, but very small pieces.
 Many of these are high in sugars or proteins which can upset your bunny's GI tract leading to loose stools.
 We recommend at the most once a day on treats, and monitoring stools for changes.
 If your rabbit is having loose stools from a certain treat, avoid that, and find a different one, or reduce the amount given.